KyleMayes/install-llvm-action/README.md

 The full version of LLVM and Clang binaries installed.

-This will only differ from the value of the `version` option when specifying a minimum version like `3.6` or `3`.
+This will only differ from the value of the `version` input when specifying a minimum version like `10.1` or `10`.